Beselam-Asefa/AllOffer/README.md

-  # alloffer    - web-App
+  # alloffer    - web-App   (Rest API)

  ------------------------------------------------------

  ## Discription
  -------------------------------------------------------
 - this is a web media sharing app
+- this app create the platform for shop owners to show what they are offering for customers, and any user can also share a pic of the discount items with other users.
-- using this app  anonymous user can see the post with out making all deleting a post registered users has there own profile, so they can login and see others post plus they can see there profile info and they can also delete thier post
+- using this app  anonymous user can see the post with out creating a post, but registered users has there own profile, so they can login and see others post plus they can see there profile page and they can also delete and edit thier post
 - the app is responsive and done for both mobile and desktop users

 ---